trannguyen1510/ES-Art/README.md

 ## Performance

 ES algorithm needs to evaluate the fitness for a pool of candidates.

 For an efficient processing, we implement a multi-processing computation for both fitting cases.

 We also make our code benifit from using multiple GPUs for fitting a text by placing multiple CLIP models on GPUs.

-While we develop on [GCP](https://cloud.google.com/) machine with 64 cores and 8 Tesla V100 GPUs, We found that our code could also run with fewer resources.
+While we develop on [GCP](https://cloud.google.com/) machine with 64 cores and 8 Tesla V100 GPUs, we found that our code could also run with fewer resources.
 Specifically,

 - `es_bitmap.py` could effectively use multiple CPU cores, and has a performance roughly proportional to the number of CPU cores.
 - `es_clip.py` could run reasonably well with one GPU while more GPUs are better.
 It could also run in a CPU-only setting, but that would be too slow for a reasonble expectation.

 ## Disclaimer

 This is a edited version from forking and only used for studying and experimenting purposes.

 The official repo is [here](https://github.com/google/brain-tokyo-workshop/tree/master/es-clip).